Cronbach Alpha Calculator

 | Item rows | Each row is one item; columns are respondent positions. | Uneven item lengths are trimmed or treated as missing according to the missing rule. |

-A corrected item-total correlation compares an item with the total of the other items, not with a total that includes itself.
+A corrected item-total correlation compares an item with the total of the remaining items, not with a total that includes the item itself.
 Alpha-if-deleted recalculates alpha after removing one item at a time.
-A deletion change greater than 0.01 is treated as a material increase for the review flag.
+A deletion change greater than 0.01 is treated as a meaningful increase for the review flag.

 Limitations:

-Cronbach's alpha is an internal-consistency estimate for the current data.
-It is not a clinical diagnosis, a validity proof, or a guarantee that the scale is one-dimensional.
+Cronbach's alpha is an internal-consistency estimate for the current response table.
+It is not a clinical diagnosis, a validity proof, a fairness check, or a guarantee that the scale has one dimension.

-- Small samples can make item-total correlations and alpha-if-deleted changes unstable.
+- Small samples can make alpha, item-total correlations, and alpha-if-deleted changes unstable.

-- Pairwise missing-data handling can keep more rows but may create unusual alpha values outside the ordinary range.
+- Available-pair missing handling can keep more rows but may create unusual alpha values outside the ordinary range when pairs have different response sets.

-- High alpha can come from redundant wording rather than better measurement.
+- High alpha can come from repetitive wording rather than better construct coverage.

-- Low alpha can come from wrong orientation, missed reverse scoring, or custom missing codes that were not marked as blank.
+- Low alpha can come from wrong table orientation, missed reverse scoring, mixed constructs, or custom missing codes that were not marked as blank.

 Worked Examples: